Peter Lassen

 Peter Lassen (October 31, 1800 – April 26, 1859), later known in Spanish as Don Pedro Lassen, was a Danish-born Californian ranchero and gold prospector.
-Born in Denmark, Lassen immigrated at age 30 to Massachusetts, before eventually finally moving to California (then a part of Mexico).
+Born in Denmark, Lassen immigrated at age 30 to Massachusetts, before eventually moving to Alta California (then a part of Mexico).
 In California, Lassen became a Mexican citizen and received the vast Rancho Bosquejo from Governor Manuel Micheltorena.
-He is best known as the eponym of Lassen County, California, Lassen Peak, and Lassen Volcanic National Park.
+He is the namesake of Lassen County, California, Lassen Peak, Lassen National Forest, and Lassen Volcanic National Park.

 Early life

 Peter Lassen was born in Farum, Denmark, and immigrated in 1830 to Boston, Massachusetts.
 Born to Johanne Sophie Westergaard and Lars Nielsen, Peter was baptized at the age of one week on December 7, 1800.
 The patronymic surname Larsen, meaning son of Lars, was applied in his naming and was common among Danish farmers at that time.
 Lassen used several different spellings while living in Denmark and in Copenhagen, sometimes preferring to be called Peter Larsen Farum, after his birthplace.

 When he was seventeen, Lassen moved to Kalundborg to learn blacksmithing.
 He apprenticed under his uncle, Christian Nielsen until 1823, when he moved to Copenhagen to work under a master blacksmith named Sigersted.